12 Plastic Bottle Recycling Ideas

 Milk jugs are a staple in any fridge that you can save and put to good use.
 This jug-turned-organizer from Sew Many Ways would work perfectly in a craft room, mudroom, or children’s bedroom.
 The containers are easy to use and dull-edged so they're a particularly fitting organization option for kids.
 Store art supplies, small toys, or kids' outdoor accessories near an entry point for easy access.

-Plastic bottle flowers like these from Crafts by Amanda are a great project for a lazy afternoon with the kids.
+Plastic bottle flowers like these from Crafts by Amanda are one of our favorite plastic bottle recycling ideas for a lazy afternoon with the kids.
 You can make this one your own with different fabrics for a striped, argyle, or polka-dotted flower.
 Paint the lid, shape the petals, or fill the base with colorful stones to bring harmony to an eclectic recycling project.

 These fairy house lights from Crafts by Amanda let whimsy and creativity take over.
 Imagine them as lighting for a fairytale-themed birthday party or tea party with friends and family.
 Don't feel limited to fairy accessories.
 If you’ve got a collection of plastic bottles accumulating, dress them up with adult colors and trinkets to light up a patio party or classy barbeque.